 Marinas may be sources of NPS pollution from activities such as boat maintenance, fueling, and marine sewage discharge, as well as runoff from parking lots.
 Pollution can depend on the availability of pumpout facilities and the level and consistency of marina BMP implementation.
-Major marinas are located at St. Joseph Peninsula State Park, Port St. Joe, the Naval Support Activity, Panama City Beach at Grand Lagoon, St. Andrews State Park, Panama City (on Harrison Avenue), and Sun Harbor near the Panama City Port Authority.
-Three of these seven marinas in the St. Andrew Bay watershed are clean marina certified (FDEP 2015f).
+Major marinas are located at St. Joseph Peninsula State Park, Port St. Joe, the Naval Support Activity, Panama City Beach at Grand Lagoon, St. Andrews State Park, Panama City (on Harrison Avenue and on Bayview Avenue), and Sun Harbor near the Panama City Port Authority.
+Several marinas in the St. Andrew Bay watershed are clean marina certified (FDEP 2015b).